Duluth Welcomes Home U.S. Men's Curling Gold Medalists

-MINNEAPOLIS (WCCO) – Monday night, the City of Duluth is welcoming home the U.S. men’s curling team.
+MINNEAPOLIS (WCCO/AP) – Monday night, the City of Duluth welcomed home the U.S. men’s curling team.

 The group won Olympic gold after beating Sweden in the championship match.
 Four of the five team members are from Minnesota and call the Duluth Curling Club their home.